andrews00745/LaduricsDaShonAndrews/README.md

 # LaduricsDaShonAndrews
-Hi my name is DaShon
+Hi my name is DaShon, an IT Professional